AV306/xenon/README.md

 ### Known Issues:

-- ProximityRadar entity highlights lag behind entity movements a little (wontfix)
+- ProximityRadar entity highlights lag behind entity movements a little (idk how to fix this, might be resolved in 1.20)
-- ProximityRadar entity tracer doesn't stay attached to camera centre (moves around during view bobbing) (might fix someday)
+- ProximityRadar entity tracer doesn't stay attached to camera centre (moves around during view bobbing) (I'm gonna try, no promises though)
-- FullKeyboard attack/break key double-binding does not work for attacking (please send help)
+- FullKeyboard attack/break key double-binding does not work for attacking (please send help, i cant fix it)
 - Help command doesn't do anything ( :( )

 <br>